-- C. The proposed facility for SKY Academy is located at 701 Center Road in Venice, Florida.
-The site is an existing building that is currently used as an after school program facility.
-The building was the original YMCA prior to the opening of the 54,480 sq. ft. new facility.
-Along with the new addition there is an existing gymnasium, locker rooms, dance studio, gymnastic area and multi-purpose room with a climbing wall.
-All of these areas will be used by Academy.
-The Academy will be a stand-alone building.
-The areas of the school will be closed to members of the South County Family YMCA.
-The proposed school building is 18,000 sq. ft.
-There is an additional area for classrooms that is currently being used as an after school facility.
-This area will accommodate 8 classrooms that will be in compliance with Florida DOE, Facilities Requirements for Charter Schools, section 1002.33 F.S., entitled Facilities, subsection (a).
-Also section 1002.33(19)(c) which states that charter school facilities will be in compliance with Florida Building Code pursuant to chapter 553 and the Florida Fire Prevention Code, pursuant to chapter 633. - D. If the school secures facilities to temporarily relocate in response to an emergency or other unforeseen event, the school agrees to notify the Sponsor within forty-eight (48) hours of reaching an agreement on the new property or location. - E. If the Sponsor has facilities or property, including textbooks, available as surplus, marked for disposal, or otherwise unused, it may be provided for the School's use on the same basis as such property is made available to other public schools.
-The School may not sell or dispose of such property without the written permission of the Sponsor.

-- F. In the event the School is dissolved or is otherwise terminated, all of the School's property and improvements, furnishings, and equipment, subject to settlement of any outstanding liens or encumbrances, purchased with public funds, in part or in whole, or surplus property obtained from the Sponsor shall be peacefully delivered to the Sponsor and automatically revert to full ownership by the Sponsor. - G. Pursuant to the School's obligation to be non-sectarian in its educational program the School shall prohibit displaying religious or partisan political symbols, statues, artifacts on or about the school facility.
+- School to remain open during the transition. - C. The School agrees to use facilities that comply with the State Uniform Building Code for Public Education Facilities Construction adopted pursuant to Florida Statutes.
+The School shall utilize facilities that comply with the Florida Building Code, pursuant to chapter 553, and the Florida Fire Prevention Code, pursuant to chapter 633, as adopted by the authority in whose jurisdiction the facility is located.
+The School shall provide the Sponsor with a list of the facilities to be used and their location.
+The School agrees to periodic health and safety inspections conducted by district safety staff. - D. If the school secures facilities to temporarily relocate in response to an emergency or other unforeseen event, the school agrees to notify the Sponsor within forty-eight (48) hours of reaching an agreement on the new property or location. - E. If the Sponsor has facilities or property, including textbooks, available as surplus, marked for disposal, or otherwise unused, it may be provided for the School's use on the same basis as such property is made available to other public schools.
+The School may not sell or dispose of such property without the written permission of the Sponsor. - F. In the event the School is dissolved or is otherwise terminated, all of the School's property and improvements, furnishings, and equipment, subject to settlement of any outstanding liens or encumbrances, purchased with public funds, in part or in whole, or surplus property obtained from the Sponsor shall be peacefully delivered to the Sponsor and automatically revert to full ownership by the Sponsor. - G. Pursuant to the School's obligation to be non-sectarian in its educational program the School shall prohibit displaying religious or partisan political symbols, statues, artifacts on or about the school facility.